-Nearly everyone complains they get too much email.
-So, if you send a new customer or newsletter subscriber a ‘welcome’ email, won’t it be ignored?
+Nearly everyone complains they get too many emails.
+So, if you send a new customer or newsletter subscriber a ‘welcome’ email, will it be ignored?
 Or worse: Will the recipient delete it?
 Mark it as spam?

 Probably not.
 In fact, research shows your welcome email is likely to be opened.
-Here's why you should send that first email.
+Here's why you should send that first newsletter welcome email and when should you send a welcome email.

-- Subscribers to your newsletter or emails are the most engaged with your brand within the first 48 hours of subscribing, according to a 2013 study from Ciceron.
-“So it is critical that you start to build that relationship by sending an immediate welcome message to set expectations and ask them to take the next step,” according to the report.
-Despite this, 41 percent of brands don't send a welcome email to new subscribers during that crucial 48-hour window, the study shows.
+Studies show that subscribers to your newsletter or emails are the most engaged with your brand within the first 48 hours of subscribing.
+So, it is critical that you start to build that relationship by sending an immediate welcome message to set expectations and ask them to take the next step.
+Despite this, 41 percent of brands don't send a welcome email to new subscribers during that crucial 48-hour window.

-Per Ciceron’s research, send a welcome email to your new customer or subscriber immediately—while you’re still top of mind.
-If you wait a day or two, you may have lost the customer/subscriber’s interest.
+So clearly, you should send a welcome email to your new customer or subscriber immediately—while you’re still top of mind.
+If you wait a day or two, you may have lost the customer's/subscriber’s interest.

 - Depending upon the contents, welcome emails can get you off on the right foot with your new customers.
 It can help establish the beginnings of an ongoing relationship.